iesus/dynamic_dss/README.md

 Similar to [1-6], I use the DSS prolog implementation in order to define a grammar that generates sentences with their propositional logic form semantics.
 The grammar for "Street Life" is in the file [street_life.pl](https://github.com/iesus/dynamic_dss/blob//main/src/dss/worlds/street_life.pl).

 One can run that file using SWIPL.
-After loading it, one can generate the sentences and write the to file using the line:
+After loading it, one can generate the sentences and write them to a file using the line:
 ```
   write_sentences.
 ```